Missing link between the 2D Quantum Hall problem and 1D quasicrystals: Phase diagram of the Fibonacci-Hall model

-The Chern numbers for each of the bands can be computed using the real space method due to Loring and Hastings \cite{loring}.
-Site positions $\vec{r}_i$ are re-expressed as a pair of variables $(\theta_i,\varphi_i)$ in the range $[0,2\pi)$.
-One defines the two diagonal Hermitian matrices $\Theta = \exp(i \theta)$ and $\Phi = \exp(i \varphi)$.
-Using the projection operators $P_n$, which project onto the $n$th band, one computes the matrices $U = P_n\Theta P_n$ and $V = P_n\Phi P_n$.
+The Chern numbers for each of the bands, which here are the same as the Bott indices, can be conveniently computed using the real space method due to Loring and Hastings \cite{loring}.
+Site positions $\vec{r}_i$ are re-expressed as a pair of variables $(\theta_i,\varphi_i)$ in the range $[0,2\pi)$, used in defining Hermitian matrices $\Theta = \exp(i \theta)$ and $\Phi = \exp(i \varphi)$.
+Using the projection operators into the $n$th band $P_n$, one computes the matrices $U = P_n\Theta P_n$ and $V = P_n\Phi P_n$.
 For a large enough system size these are almost unitary because of the short range nature of the Hamiltonian \cite{loring}.
-The Chern number of the band is then given by
+The Chern number of the $n$th band is given by

 The gap labels are given by